elfurbe/radioplrgear/docs/microphones.md

 # Microphones
 A good mic is important to getting good sound from your mouth hole to the jerks on the other end of the internet.
 You can spend lots of money on a microphone but there are diminishing returns pretty rapidly above ~$100 and you'll likely need higher-grade interfaces and mixers to get real value out of it and in the end you're encoding to MP3 for streaming so basically what I'm getting at is this: don't splurge on the microphone, just get a good one and you'll be fine.

-In terms of the mechanical method they use to capture sound, there are a few sorts of mics to consider.
-Note this list is not exhaustive and only includes the relevant sorts for our purposes here.
+In terms of the mechanical method they use to capture sound, there are really only two sorts of mics to consider.
   - [Dynamic](#dynamic)
   - [Condenser](#condenser)